 You know you want to benefit from daily practice, but you don’t know how to go about doing it.
 First, you should have a proper mental attitude towards practice.
 Second, you should use a method.
 Before you practice, it is important to relax your body and mind.
 But be careful not to try too hard – you might become tense; or relax too much – you might fall asleep.
 Both extremes are wrong.
 That’s why a proper, balanced mental attitude is important.

 Tell yourself that the time you practice is the best part of the day.
 The little time we do spend sitting is precious.
 If you have this attitude, you will not feel tense or sleepy.

-If meditation is onerous, it will be hard to persist in practice.
-Before you sit, remind yourself to feel happy about what you're about to do.
+If meditation seems burdensome, it will be hard to persist in practice.
+Before you sit, remind yourself to feel happy about what you’re about to do.
 Think of sitting as if it is your final break of the day, the time when you leave work, or are about to go out for the evening.
 It is a time of release, relaxation, and enjoyment.
-There are no worries-you let everything go.
+There are no worries – you let everything go.

 Make sure your posture is correct.
 Once you have settled into your posture, forget about your body.
 Otherwise you will not be able to relax.
 Tell your mind to be free.
 Watch your mind; see where it goes, but don’t follow it.
 When you follow your thoughts you’re allowing them to control you.
 Once you realize that you have been following wandering thoughts, they depart on their own.

 When you follow wandering thoughts, you are restricting your awareness to a particular train of thought.
 If thoughts arise, then notice your breath.
 If your breath is long and smooth, then you are comfortable.
 If your mind is clear, just sit.
 Make sure that you continue to sit in the correct posture.